 The Arctic Studies Group (ASG) is an interdisciplinary team of faculty, staff and students with interest, expertise, or experience in the dynamic and emerging Arctic region.
 In August 2013, the ASG was created to educate leaders, strengthen maritime partnerships, and generate rigorous, forward thinking, and timely research to support the needs of the joint and naval community.
-The ASG provides a platform for students and faculty to engage in collaborative thinking, analysis, problem-solving and multi-disciplinary research on Arctic governance and security issues.
-Beginning in August 2015, the ASG will launch the Arctic studies program - a new area of study that prepares an active and growing community of leaders to be critical thinkers and develop joint and naval strategies, plans, programs and policies in the Arctic region.
-ASG students will explore the linkage between Arctic culture, history, economics, and security through independent research, gaming, field trips, and frequent engagement with regional and functional experts from government, academia, and industry.
+The ASG provides a platform for students and faculty to engage in collaborative thinking, analysis, problem-solving, and multidisciplinary research on Arctic governance and security issues.
+ASG students explore the linkage between Arctic culture, history, economics, and security through independent research, gaming, field trips, and frequent engagement with regional and functional experts from government, academia, and industry.